makrai/notes/chi20-cross-ling-nlg-pretrain.md

     * inputs are first translated to English, and fed into the NLG model that is trained by English data.
 Then the generated English texts are translated back to the target language
     * generate pseudo training data for other language pairs that lack it (Shen+ 2018; Duan+ 2019)
 * we propose a
-  * cross-lingual pre-trained model (named as XNLG) in order to transfer monolingual NLG supervision to other pre-trained languages by fine-tuning
+  * cross-lingual pre-trained model (named as XNLG) in order to
+  * transfer monolingual NLG supervision to other pre-trained languages by fine-tuning
     * shares the same sequence-to-sequence model across languages, and is
-    * pre-trained with both monolingual and cross-lingual objectives.
-The model
+    * pre-trained with both monolingual and cross-lingual objectives
-    * not only learns to understand multilingual input, but also is
+    * learns to understand multilingual input
-    * able to generate specific languages by conditioning on the encoded sem
+    * can also generate specific languages by conditioning on the encoded sem
   * Figure 1 demonstrates how to use XNLG to perform cross-lingual transfer
     * enables us to fine-tune the pre-trained model on monolingual NLG data, and then evaluate it beyond a single language, including zero-shot crosslingual generation
   * explore several fine-tuning strategies to make a compromise between cross-lingual ability and task ability
-  * two crosslingual NLG datasets (i.e., question generation, and abstractive summarization, AS) for evaluation, which includes English, Chinese, and French
+  * eval in two crosslingual NLG datasets: QA, & abstractive summarization, AS
+    * English, Chinese, and French
 * Experiments: XNLG achieves competitive performance compared with the machine-translation based pipeline model in zero-shot cross-lingual settings

-# 2 Related Work
+# 2 Related Work 2

-## Cross-Lingual NLG Several previous methods have been proposed for
+## Cross-Lingual NLG

 * cross-lingual abstractive summarization
   * Shen+ (2018) and Duan+ (2019) use translated documents or summaries as